gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

   - What is the purpose of the homepage?
   - How do we know if we’re succeeding in that purpose?

-It is important to the Gatsby community to solve these problems, because tons of new visitors come to the gatsbyjs.org homepage each month.
-130,000 in January alone!
+It is important to the Gatsby community to solve these problems, because tons of new visitors come to the gatsbyjs.org homepage each month: 130,000 in January alone!
 We want to make sure we’re accurately representing Gatsby’s value there and helping more developers experience Gatsby’s value by clicking the “get started” button.

 The goal: